# #

 what follows in the next two paragraphs are reflections. skip to the next subheading for vietnam specific content ~~

-First of all, I want to apologize for avoiding my responsibilities to this blog for the past 2(ish) weeks.
-I didn’t realize that I’d be so reluctant to set up space and time in my week to do simple reflections and write about it, although now I think I’m realizing that I’m the type of person that really needs a space that allows my thoughts to fill it freely.
-It’d either be a big empty room, or a a place entirely full of people, but I think the main thing I need is to feel as if the thoughts running through my head stay anonymous to those around me until what I’ve written becomes finalized and ready for other eyes to be seen.
-This kind of stuff feels pretty personal, so the ideal is to be able to write uninterrupted, but, it’s all in all a small issue.
-Anyways, reflection times always feel freeing to some extent, so I’m grateful for this opportunity that FEA is giving me to force myself to make time and create space for this kind of thought.
+First of all, I want to apologize for beginning this blog a bit late.
+I didn’t realize that I’d be so reluctant to set up space and time in my week to do reflections and write about it, although now I think I’m realizing that I’m the type of person that really needs a space that allows my thoughts to fill it freely.
+It’d either be a big empty room, or a place entirely filled with people, but I think the main thing I need is to feel are my thoughts staying anonymous until what I’ve written becomes finalized and ready for other eyes to be seen.
+This kind of stuff feels pretty personal and has been hard to process, so the ideal is to be able to write uninterrupted, but, it’s all in all a small issue.
+Anyways, reflection times always feel freeing, so I’m grateful for this opportunity that FEA is giving me to force myself to make time and create space for this kind of thought.

 I wonder what I’ll learn about myself in these next few months and what I’ll end up documenting here, but for now, let me tell you a bit about Ho Chi Minh City, Vietnam!
 Or rather, Saigon.
 There’s quite a bit of history behind the names that I could go into, but let’s just leave it as is for now.